slackapi/bolt-js/docs/README.md

 ## Adding a doc

 1. Make a markdown file.
 Add a `# Title` or use [front matter](https://docusaurus.io/docs/next/create-doc) with `title:`.
-2. Save it in `docs/folder/title.md` or `docs/title.md`, depending on if it's in a sidebar category.
+2. Save it in `content/folder/title.md` or `content/title.md`, depending on if it's in a sidebar category.
 The nuance is just for internal organization.
-3. There needs to be 1:1 docs for the sidebar.
+3. There needs to be 1:1 docs content for the sidebar.
 Copy the folder/file and put it in the Japanese docs: `i18n/ja/docusaurus-plugin-content-docs/current/*`.
 Just leave it in English if you don't speak Japanese.
 4. Add the doc's path to the sidebar within `docusaurus.config.js`.
 Where ever makes most sense for you.
 5. Test the changes ↓